-As a counselor and personal coach, I teach what I most need to learn:
+As a personal coach, I teach what I most need to learn:

 - how to shift beyond emotional eating into nourishing practices,